andris9/auth-proxy/README.md

 -   **title** is the backend title.
 This field should be set as it is the link text in backend listing
 -   **description** is an optional description text
 -   **url** is the URL prefix for that backend, it should start and end with a slash.
 If the value is "/test/", then the backend is available from `http://proxyhostname/test/`
--   **options** is the proxy configuration, see all avialble options [here](https://www.npmjs.com/package/http-proxy#options).
+-   **options** is the proxy configuration, see all available options [here](https://www.npmjs.com/package/http-proxy#user-content-options).
 In most cases you probably want to set these.
+It should be possible to use all options except `buffer`.

-For example if you want to modify 301 and 302 redirects and also set your own Host: header, then the options object could look like this:
+For example if you want to modify 301 and 302 redirects and also set your own `Host:` header, then the options object could look like this:

 ```json
 {